spinnaker/spinnaker.github.io/community/contributing/back-end-code.md

 1. Why is this code deprecated?
 This should be a link to a Github Issue with the `no-lifecycle` label.
 1. What is this code being replaced by?

-It is insufficient to simply annotate code as deprecated without additional context: Deprecations will be rejected without sufficient context.
+Do not annotate code as deprecated without additional context.
+Deprecations without sufficient context will be rejected.

 ## Testing